 Living with someone struggling with addiction can be overwhelming and deeply challenging.
 Their struggles often ripple into your own life, affecting your emotional, financial, and personal well-being.
 When someone you love is dealing with legal or financial troubles, it can feel like the weight of the world is on your shoulders.
 Always stepping in to pick up the pieces can take a real toll on your well-being, leaving you feeling drained and overwhelmed.

+Addiction can disrupt family life, undermining the overall functioning and harmony of the household.
 Over time, this stress can impact your mental health, leading to anxiety, depression, or even PTSD.
 It’s also easy to lose sight of your own needs—or the needs of other loved ones—while trying to support someone struggling with addiction.
-If you find that your well-being, or that of your children, is being deeply impacted by your partner’s substance use disorder (SUD), it might be time to consider taking a step back.
+If you find that your well-being, or that of your children, is being deeply impacted by your partner’s substance use disorder, it might be time to consider taking a step back.

 They’re physically or emotionally abusive